 Engaging Pacific Islands on SRM geoengineering research

-Presenters: Andy Parker, Project Director – SRMGI; Penehuro Lefale, Director - LeA International
+Facilitators: Andy Parker, Project Director – SRMGI; Penehuro Lefale, Director - LeA International

 The broad global failure to cut greenhouse gas emissions has led to growing concerns that the 1.5°C warming target, proposed by the highly ambitious AOSIS coalition and agreed in Paris, could be missed.
 As a result, interest is growing in solar geoengineering (also known as solar radiation management or SRM).
 SRM is a controversial proposal for reducing some climate risks by reflecting away a small fraction of inbound sunlight.
 It is the only known way to quickly stop the rise in global temperatures and so may be useful at reducing some climate risks that can’t be treated with mitigation or adaptation.
 However, using SRM would mean intervention in the complex climate system with potentially large physical risks and socio-political implications.